Clinical leads for GIRFT urology

 Upcoming webinars under the banner of GIRFT and the National Clinical Improvement Programme can be found here on the e-Learning page.

 Recordings of past webinars are available here on the Webinar Archive page.

-"Clinical Quality (GIRFT) & Audit" tab of the pages above
+You can find webinars & their recordings under the "Clinical Quality (GIRFT) & Audit" tab of the pages above

 Delivery guides & disease-specific pathways